jose-aguilera-lizano/devops_lab/README.md

 </p>

 ## Next steps
-There is an issue open in this repository with a list of all the enhancements I would work on to make this a better solution if I could have spent some additional time.
+There is an issue open in this repository with a list of all the enhancements I would have worked on to make this a better solution if I could have spent some additional time.

 ## Built with
 * [Packer](https://www.packer.io/) - Used to automate the creation of a custom AMI